Choosing the Right Work Chair: A Comprehensive Guide

 Kneeling chairs distribute your weight between the pelvis and the knees which reduces spinal compression, and therefore the stress and tension in the lower back and leg muscles.
 What actually happens when you sit?
 Because of their geometry, they don’t require a backrest.
 However, in most cases you need to sit at a table or desk that is higher than normal.

-7. Saddle chairs
+7. Saddle Chairs

 saddle work office chair

-8. Ball chairs
+8. Ball Chairs

 ball chair for office and study work